fsfe/reuse-docs/faq.md

 inherent to the goal of REUSE, and we hope that these eccentricities will soon become commonplace, such that they would no longer seem so peculiar anymore.

+## Why can't I just use the metadata fields in pictures, SVG, text documents etc.? {#metadata}

+Several file formats support the storage of metadata information within the file itself, and some even contain fields for copyright and license.
+However, we do not support these in REUSE for practical reasons:

+1. For humans and machines alike it's not always trivial to spot this information.
+REUSE intents to make it simple to find licensing and copyright information.

+2. Some tools redact metadata fields, for example to make files smaller or remove potentially sensible personal information.
+This could also wipe your or someone else's copyright information, and detecting this mistake is hard.

+3. With some file types, there are competing and unstandardised methods to store metadata.

+This question is also related to [why we cannot use version control to record copyright](#vcs-copyright).

 <!-- ## Do I really need to include the license and copyright headers in all files?
 Why should I care? {#why-care}

 TODO -->